e-picas/grunt-nunjucks-render/README.md

     -   Force *nunjucks* to watch template files updates.

 -   **data**
-    -   Type: `object`, filename or array of filenames
+    -   Type: Oobject`, filename or array of filenames
     -   Default value: `null`
     -   Can be used to fill in a default `data` value for a whole task or a target.
 This will be merged with "per-file" data (which have precedence).

 -   **processData**
-    -   Type: `function`
+    -   Type: `Function`
     -   Default: `null`
     -   Define a function to transform data as a pre-compilation process (before to send them to *nunjucks*).